-It caused 20% of maternal deaths in India and was the associate cause in 50% of maternal deaths, according to a 2014 study published in Nutrition.
+It was the top cause of maternal deaths in India (50%) and the associate cause in 20% of maternal deaths, according to a 2014 study published in Nutrition.
 Anaemia during pregnancy also increases the chances of foetal deaths, abnormalities, pre-term and underweight babies.

 In children, iron-deficiency anaemia severely affects cognitive performance.
 It also impacts language skills, motor skills and coordination among infants and young children, and a deficit of five to 10 points in intelligence quotient (IQ).
 But these effects of iron deficiency in infancy cannot be correct by subsequent iron therapy, according to WHO.

 Anaemia also impacts the immune system and increases chances of infections and inflammatory disease, further affecting individual productivity.

 Why are so many Indians anaemic?

 The leading causes of anaemia in India are poverty, caste factors and poor sanitation.
 But frequent occurrences of malaria and worm infestations too result in high incidence of anaemia.

 A vegetarian diet is also linked with iron-deficiency anaemia, according to this 2011 study.
 Even though a vegetarian diet contains as much dietary iron as a non-vegetarian diet, research has shown that animal-based iron is better absorbed (15-40%) than plant-based iron (1-15%).
 To make up for the low absorption, large quantities of green leafy vegetables, pulses and nuts need to be consumed.
 But these are unaffordable for the poor.